Russwater RPG Ruleset

 Ability Score Check – roll on a d20 equal or lower than your ability score to succeed.

-Luck - This is a d20 roll where 20 is a success, 1 is a fail and depending on the purpose of the roll 2 – 19 can either be a success (for very easy), fail (for very hard) or no outcome (for very unlikely).
+Luck - This is a d20 roll where 20 is a success, 1 is a failure and depending on the purpose of the roll 2 – 19 can either be a success (for very easy), a failure (for very hard) or no outcome (for very unlikely).

-Effort – There is an amount of points that need to be accumulated to complete this challenge.
+Effort – There is a number of points that need to be accumulated to complete this challenge.
 An ability score or scores are chosen to use.
 Each player rolls a d20 to contribute to the task.
 The roll is added if it is equal or below their ability score.
 Time could also be a factor depending on the task.
-Depending on the task completing 1 turn of providing effort could be a round, minute, hour or day.
-The party may also have a time limit.
-This could be anything from a 1 round time limit where all need to work together at once to move a large rock.
-To building a house with a target in the thousands that the players add to the total rolling each day over a large period of time but there is no limit.
+A roll of providing effort could represent a round, minute, hour or day.
+The time limit might mean they only get one chance at the roll.
+This could be anything from a 1 round time limit where all need to work together at once to move a large rock, to building a house with a target meaning the players add to the total by rolling over a period of many sessions.

 Pitching an Outcome – how do you want to do this?